 - FDA’s human subject protection requirements,

-Regulatory changes in IRB Requirements for medical device clinical trials in the USA
+Regulatory changes in IRB Requirements for medical device clinical trials in the United States

-The organisation conducting certain type of clinical trials may now rely on central rather than for reviews required by the US Food and Drug Administration.
+The organization that plans to conduct the particular type of clinical trials may rely on central rather than for reviews required by the US Food and Drug Administration.

-- The FDA’s Center for Devices and Radiological Health (CDRH) has issued a technical amendment allowing sponsors conducting clinical studies for Humanitarian Device
+- The FDA’s Center for Devices and Radiological Health (CDRH) has issued a technical amendment allowing sponsors to conduct clinical studies for Humanitarian Devices.

-- Exemption (HDE) devices to utilize central IRBs to review their activities; previously, clinical trial sponsors and sites were required to undergo such reviews by local IRBs.
+- Exemption (HDE) devices utilize central IRBs to review their activities; previously, it was necessary for the clinical trial sponsors and sites to undergo review by local IRBs.

-- The allowance for central IRB review applies to Investigational Device Exemption (IDE) studies, and for multi-site clinical studies, as well.
+- The allowance for central IRB review applies to Investigational Device Exemption (IDE) studies and multi-site clinical studies.

-- This IRB oversight change is intended bring drug and device regulations more closely in line with one another, according to the FDA.
+- This change is to bring drug and device regulations more closely in line with one another, according to the FDA.